matomo-org/developer-documentation/docs/heatmap-session-recording/faq.md

 sample group, you can append a URL parameter `&pk_hsr_forcesample=1` to the currently viewed page.
 On the contrary,  to prevent your activities from being tracked you can add a URL parameter `&pk_hsr_forcesample=0`.

-## How do I record activities only for specific visitors?
+## How do I record activities only for specific visitors and/or pages?

-If you want to record sessions or generate heatmaps only for a certain type of visitors, you can define a trigger method that customizes whether activities will be recorded or not.
+If you want to record sessions or generate heatmaps only for a certain type of visitors, or for certain pages, you can define a trigger method that customizes whether activities will be recorded or not.
 For example, you could include only users with a certain age, only users that are logged in, only visitors from a certain country, or only record activities during the day.